Myriad-Dreamin/blog/content/article/en/tinymist-2024-language-part.typ

 The guiding principle for Tinymist's design is local mutability with shared (global) immutability, an approach I've found to be particularly well-suited for building reliable language servers.

 === Mutable Global State

-`ServerState` is mutable, meaning the server starts of all LSP requests sequentiallly.
-However, this does not imply full sequentialization. `ServerState` only quickly updates the global state based on the request and creates a snapshot (or lock) of part of the state before entering the time-consuming phase.
-Since snapshots can be safely shared among threads, by 2025, tinymist ensures that requests do not block each other, especially time-consuming requests not blocking latency-sensitive ones.

 The language server handles with a mutable `ServerState`.
 It starts to process all LSP requests sequentially, but this doesn't imply full sequentialization. `ServerState` quickly updates the global state based on a request and creates a snapshot (or lock) of the a smaller part of relevant state before any time-consuming work begins.
 Because these snapshots are thread-safe, Tinymist ensures that requests, especially latency-sensitive ones, are not blocked by longer-running operations.